Introduction

 Purchasing based on emotion or gut feel without analyzing local rental demand leads to poor cash flow.
 Investors who skip comparative market analysis often discover they paid $20,000-$40,000 more than market value, which erases months of projected profit before the first tenant moves in.

-- Review rental comps on Zillow, Apartments.com, and local property management sites
+- Reviewing rental comps on Zillow, Apartments.com, and local property management sites

-- Calculate average price per square foot for comparable properties
+- Calculating average price per square foot for comparable properties

-- Research vacancy trends through local apartment associations
+- Researching vacancy trends through local apartment associations

-- Verify rent estimates by calling property managers who handle similar properties
+- Verifying rent estimates through property managers who handle similar properties

 Ignoring Landlord-Tenant Laws